OfficeDev/Microsoft-Teams-Samples/samples/meetings-token-app/nodejs/Readme.md

  - Mark a token as done by the user
  - Skip the current token for the organizer of the meeting

-### User interactions
-- **Token** - Requests a token for the user
-- **Done** - Acknowledges that the user is done with the token
-- **Skip** - Skips the current user and moves on to the next person in line for a token.
-This button is only shown to users with the meeting Organizer role.

 ## Prerequisites

 ### Tools